hasti-espahlar86/FlaskMasterBlog/README.md

 - **Flask 3.x**
 - **Flask-Login, Flask-Mail, Flask-WTF**
 - **SQLAlchemy**
-- **FPDF** برای تولید PDF
+- **FPDF** for PDF generation
-- **Jinja2** برای قالب‌بندی HTML
+- **Jinja2** for HTML templating

 ## Contribution 🤝

-پروژه باز و قابل توسعه است. برای مشارکت:
+This project is open and extensible.
+To contribute:
-1. Fork کنید
+1. Fork the repository
-2. Branch جدید بسازید
+2. Create a new branch
-3. تغییرات را Commit و Push کنید
+3. Commit and push your changes
-4. Pull request بسازید
+4. Open a Pull Request

 ## License 📜

-این پروژه تحت **MIT License** منتشر شده است.
+This project is licensed under the **MIT License**.